Let the city talk about perception

-For the Jerusalem Design Week we designed an open laboratory at the Hansen House with the goal of showing how art and technology can help cities and municipalities better understand nearby communities.
+For the Jerusalem Design Week we designed an open laboratory at the Hansen House with the goal of showing how art and technology can help cities understand communities better.

-A participative experience that creates a metaphorical game between the city and the way we understand in the form of a chemical formula.
+City Lab Jerusalem turned out to be a participative experience that created a metaphorical game between the city and the way the citizens understand it as a chemical formula.